jenfly/pydata-intro-workshop/README.md

+**Coming soon in June 2018!** Right now, this repo is mostly just a collection of my notes and brain dumps.
+Soon this mess will magically morph into slides and exercises for a half-day interactive workshop.

 # Intro to Data Analysis in Python
 ## PyLadies Vancouver Workshop

-Coming soon in June 2018!
-Right now, this repo is just a collection of my notes and brain dumps.
-Soon this mess will magically morph into slides and exercises for a half-day interactive workshop.
+### Skill Level
+**Beginner**.
+A little bit of previous experience with Python or another coding language would be helpful, but not required!

+### Description

+In this workshop, you will develop skills with powerful data analysis tools from Python's rich ecosystem of libraries.
+If you're wrestling with spreadsheets on a regular basis and want to find better ways to analyze and visualize your data, handle messy and missing data, and automate repetitive tasks, this workshop is for you.
+If you're a software developer or other Python enthusiast who is curious about Python's data analysis capabilities, this workshop is also for you!

+Working with real-world data and the [Pandas](https://pandas.pydata.org/) library, you'll learn how to load data from a comma-separated values (csv) file, quickly summarize it from many different angles, and visualize it in graphs&mdash;all with just a few lines of code.
+You'll also learn how to dive into the data for a deeper analysis with techniques such as subsets, filters, text processing, and aggregation.

 ### Tentative Agenda